 There are many options to find out if you’re pregnant!
 However, not all of them are accurate.
 The at-home tests or the period and fertility apps may contain good indicators, but nothing beats a medical grade pregnancy test that detects the presence of the hCG hormone (human chorionic gonadotropin – otherwise known as the pregnancy hormone) in your urine and an OB ultrasound.

 Are cravings and being tired all the time a sign of pregnancy?

 Suddenly craving avocado and odd food combinations?
 Or maybe you’re super tired for no reason and just feeling out of sorts.
-Maybe you’re pregnant or maybe you’re just stressed out.
+Maybe you’re pregnant, or maybe you’re just stressed out.
 What’s a girl to do?
-Get educated!
-The most informed woman is the most in-control woman.
 Knowing the symptoms of pregnancy is super important.
 Some women have all the symptoms, some women have just a couple, and some women don’t experience any.
 But, if you think you may be pregnant, here are some pretty common symptoms to look for:

 - Mood Swings

 - Breast Tenderness

 - Frequent Urination

 - Morning Sickness (can happen any time of day and includes nausea and vomiting)

 - Some cramping and even possible bleeding.
 Did you know that some women mistake implantation bleeding for a period and are really farther along in their pregnancy?
 It happens!
 This is why you need to have a pregnancy test and an OB ultrasound.